pulumi/pulumi-awsx/README.md

 # Pulumi AWS Infrastructure Components

-:warning: **Pulumi is in private beta.
-This package may not work unless you are already participating.
-Please visit [pulumi.com](https://pulumi.com/) to register for access.**

 Pulumi's framework for Amazon Web Services (AWS) infrastructure.

 This package is meant for use with the Pulumi CLI.
-Please visit [docs.pulumi.com](https://docs.pulumi.com) for installation instructions.
+Please visit [pulumi.io](https://pulumi.io) for installation instructions.